 - Advocating for effective policies

-- Nutrition: healthy food access in low-wealth neighborhoods, breastfeeding support, healthier food banks and pantries, and supporting faith communities focused on health.
+- Nutrition, including breastfeeding support, building healthy food banks and pantries, and supporting healthier faith communities.

 - Strong links between communities and clinical care.

 Mayor Van Johnson announced the formation of the Racial Equity and Leadership Task Force in July 2020.
 It will investigate disparities in Savannah and use data to identify, prioritize, and tackle inequities.

 The group is led by Healthy Savannah founder and former mayor, Dr. Otis Johnson.
 Healthy Savannah/REACH Executive Director Paula Kriessler and Lizann Roberts, director of the Coastal Georgia Indicators Coalition, will serve among the other distinguished task force members, many of whom are Healthy Savannah/REACH partners.

 Work on Tide To Town progresses steadily.
 The Truman Linear Park Trail, which makes up about 6 miles of the 30-plus mile citywide loop, consists of city and county portions.
 The county’s 3.3-mile segment should be completed by the end of 2020.
 Once completed, this section will stretch from Lake Mayer to Jenkins High School on the north side of DeRenne.

 Expect to see work begin on the Police Memorial Trail within the next three months or so.
 Construction on the rest of the city’s segment should begin around June 2021.
 If all goes according to plan and the necessary funding is secured, that part is expected to be completed in December 2022.